Skip to content

 linkedlist_stack.cpp

-/* Stack class based on linked list */
+/* Stack based on linked list implementation */

 class LinkedListStack {